-Boland, a Democrat, was the representative for Pennsylvania's 11th congressional district from 1931 to 1942.
+Boland was the representative for Pennsylvania’s 11th congressional district and was a Democrat.
+He served from 1931 to 1942.

 From Dec 1931 to May 1942, Boland missed 114 of 972 roll call votes, which is 11.7%.
 This is worse than the median of 6.6% among the lifetime records of representatives serving in May 1942.
 The chart below reports missed votes over time.